Patchcoat/GodotAdvancedSearch/README.md

 Files and folders beginning with '.', and the contents of folders named "addons" or "builds" in res:// will be ignored by the search.

 # Additional Work
 Currently, the list of available node types to filter by is quite small.
 If there are specific nodes you would like me to add, open an issue.
-Hopefully this is a temporary situation until I can figure out how to grab all available nodes in Godot and generate the list from them.
+Hopefully this is a temporary situation until I can figure out how to generate a list from all available nodes in Godot.